Dr Anna Llewellyn

-Her research interests are in the areas of: discourses, normalisation, mathematics, identity, gender, sexuality and policy.
-She has a philosophical take on sociology and is primarily interested in poststructural forms of analysis.
-Anna is currently completing her doctoral studies which are based around unpacking ‘truths’ of the mathematics classroom.
+Anna is primarily interested in how ways of being and knowing come to be accepted as the 'truth', rather than as cultural, social and political productions.
+Hence, her research interests are in the areas of: discourses, normalisation, mathematics, childhood, gender, and policy.
+She has a philosophical take on sociology and is primarily interested in social theory to inform analysis.
+Anna's doctoral thesis is entitled, Troubling the mathematical child, and is based around unpacking 'truths' of the mathematics classroom.

 - Llewellyn, A. (2012).
 Unpacking understanding: the (re)search for the Holy Grail of mathematics education.
 Educational Studies in Mathematics 81(3): 385-399.